bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 1.6 Purpose

-The purpose of this Governance Framework (GF) is toe define the parameters of the BC Petroleum and Natural Gas Title Credential.
+The purpose of this Governance Framework (GF) is to define the parameters of the BC Petroleum and Natural Gas Title Credential.

 ## 1.7 Scope